starrising321/starudp/README.md

-# AGN-UDP By KHALED AGN
+# SCRIP-UDP By Star Tunnel Plus

 THIS IS A SCRIPT FOR AUTO INSTALLATION OF UDP (HYSTERIA SERVER)